Joule-Thomson Design and Analysis

 A sample model is available to illustrate the application of SINDA/FLUINT and Thermal Desktop/FloCAD to the modeling of the Joule-Thomson cycle.
 These examples demonstrate:

 - Design optimization and dynamic blow-down (chilldown) analysis

 - Modeling of labyrinth seals (even though they purposely leak in this application)

 - Modeling of heat exchangers, at both the system and detailed levels

 - Including application of compact heat exchanger (CHX) methodology

-- Use of FloCAD for both sketch-pad modeling and for geometric modeling
+- Use of FloCAD for both sketch-pad modeling and for geometric modeling using a spiral coil

 The models with documentation are available for download.